Must-do experiences on King Island

 Golf

 Play a round of golf on two world-class golf courses, according to Golf Digest.
-Cape Wickham is an 18-hole links course voted Australia’s best public access course and Ocean Dunes a Scottish Links course overlooking the Great Southern Ocean.
+Cape Wickham is an 18-hole links course voted Australia’s best public access course, and Ocean Dunes is a Scottish Links course overlooking the Great Southern Ocean.

 Maritime Trail